pjakiela/ECON460/readings.md

 ### 2. Lessons from Ancient DNA

 Reich, David.
-(2018)  _Who We Are and How We Got Here:  Ancient DNA and the New Science of the Human Past_.
+(2018)  _Who We Are and How We Got Here:  Ancient DNA and the New Science of the Human Past_, Chapters 1 through 6 and Chapter 10.

-This will be handed out on the first day of class.
-Chapters 1 through 6 and Chapter 10 are required, and the rest of the books is recommended but optional.
+_This will be handed out on the first day of class._

 Reading Guide:  _Who We Are and How We Got Here_

 Reading Response Assignment:  _Who We Are and How We Got Here_ (due Sunday 9/19)

-## 3. The Cow and The Plow, etc
+### 3. The Cow and The Plow, etc

 Boserup, Ester.
 (1970)  Women’s Role in Economic Development, Chapter 1 (“Male and Female Farming Systems”).